washingtonstateuniversity/WSUMAGE-store-utilities/README.md

      1. external_css - Allows theme developers to use styles form external sources but not pushed to the top.
 In other words, it will be in the same order.

 1. Adds **[less](http://lesscss.org/)** support for css.
 Just use .less and it will compile the styles and then insert normally
+1. Optionally lets a user add jQuery and the jQuery UI to both the admin area and the frontend
 1. More to come